DIYtranscriptomics/DIYtranscriptomics.github.io/_pages/about.md

 ## How will I be graded in this course?

 All students taking the course for credit will be assigned a pass/fail grade.
-Pass/fail will be determined based on performance on two in-class hack-a-thons (called hackdashes) and completion of homework assignments.
+Pass/fail will be determined based on performance on three in-class hack-a-thons (called hackdashes) and completion of homework assignments.